fmarzocca/Mopiqtt/README.md

 * Fixed bug on `mopidy/cmnd/add`
 * Added `mopidy/cmnd/pstream` to load and play a radio stream (or any single track)
 * Added `mopidy/stat/refreshed` event when playlists have been refreshed
+* Added `mopidy/stat/plrefresh` to refresh one or all playlists